Psy vows topless show if "Gangnam-style" reaches No. 1

 "If it ranks number one in the Billboard chart, then I will perform 'Gangnam Style' topless in a place where everyone can watch," Psy told a news conference on his return from the United States.

-Gangnam is the most upmarket neighborhood in the South Korean capital.
+Gangnam is the most upmarket neighbourhood in the South Korean capital.
 Known as Seoul's "Beverly Hills", its streets are lined with designer-brand shops and trendy bars and restaurants.

 Psy, who sums up his style as "dress classy, dance cheesy", has became a surprise hit in the United States where he was feted on chat shows and signed a deal with Island Records.